Tennessee College of Applied Technology - Shelbyville

-The Tennessee College of Applied Technology - Shelbyville is one of 27 colleges of applied technology in the Tennessee Board of Regents System, one of the largest systems of higher education in the nation.
-This system comprises thirteen community colleges and twenty-seven colleges of applied technology.
-More than 60 percent of all Tennessee students attending public institutions are enrolled in a Tennessee Board of Regents institution.
+The Tennessee College of Applied Technology - Shelbyville or TCAT Shelbyville is a technical school located in Shelbyville, Tennessee.
+It opened in 1964 and is a part of the Tennessee Colleges of Applied Technology.

 History

 This institution was authorized by House Bill 633, passed by the Tennessee General Assembly on March 15, 1963, and approved by the Governor on March 22, 1963.

 The college was governed by the Tennessee Department of Education until 1983 when control was transferred to the Tennessee Board of Regents by House Bill 697 and Senate Bill 746.

 Located on a 20 acre tract of land at 1405 Madison Street (U.S. Highway 41-A) approximately two miles east of downtown Shelbyville, the college serves individuals from a broad geographical area including but not limited to Bedford, Coffee, Franklin, Lincoln, Marshall, Moore, and Rutherford counties.

-The first of its kind to be constructed, the Tennessee College of Applied Technology - Shelbyville, opened its doors on November 30, 1964, for full-time preparatory programs with forty-one students enrolled in six programs (Air Conditioning/Refrigeration, Auto Mechanics, Drafting, Industrial Electricity, Machine Shop and Welding).
+The first of its kind to be constructed, TCAT Shelbyville opened its doors on November 30, 1964, for full-time preparatory programs with forty-one students enrolled in six programs (Air Conditioning/Refrigeration, Auto Mechanics, Drafting, Industrial Electricity, Machine Shop and Welding).

-The Tennessee Technology Center at Shelbyville became the Tennessee College of Applied Technology - Shelbyville on July 1, 2013 under Senate Bill No. 643 House Bill No. 236*.
+The Tennessee Technology Center at Shelbyville became the Tennessee College of Applied Technology - Shelbyville on July 1, 2013, under Senate Bill No. 643 House Bill No. 236*.
 Approval of Public Chapter No. 473.

-The colleges have been recognized by the Bill and Melinda Gates Foundation, Harvard's Graduate School of Education, the New York Times, EcoSouth and other leading organizations for job placement and completion rates.
-The colleges were also credited for completion and placement rates in the New York Times.

-Office of Tennessee Colleges of Applied Technology

-The office of the Tennessee Colleges of Applied Technology is in Nashville Tennessee at the Tennessee Board of Regents offices.
-James King is the Vice Chancellor for the Tennessee Colleges of Applied Technology.